ujjwalguptaofficial/mahal-doc/content/docs/basic/reactive.md

 ---
 Title: 'Reactive'
-Keywords: 'reactive, mahal'
+Keywords: 'reactive, state, mahal'
-Description: 'Mahal provides Reactive decorator which can be used for two way binding.'
+Description: 'A state can be made reactive by using a decorator - `Reactive`.
+This allows to change the state value directly.'
 ---

 # Reactive

-By default a component variable are not reactive which means if you will change the value - it won't be updated in the UI.
+By default a component state are not reactive which means if you will change the value - it won't be updated in UI.

-You can use `setState` method to trigger the update but this increase the responsibility and code size ofcourse.
+You can use `setState` method to trigger the update but this is not clean, increase the responsibility and code size ofcourse.

-A variable can be made reactive by using a decorator - `Reactive`
+A state can be made reactive by using a decorator - `Reactive`.
+This allows to change the state value directly.

 ```
 <html>